pandorabots/pandorabots.github.io/_integrations/connecting-a-bot-to-sms-via-twilio.md

 # Connecting a Chatbot to Twilio

+##### *NOTE: Due to current changes in Twilio API this tutorial is obsolete, although some concepts may still apply.*

 We've had a lot of interest recently from users wishing to connect their Pandorabot to messaging services like Twilio.
 In today's post, we'll take a look at how the Twilio platform works with apps, and how it can play with the Pandorabots API.

 And thanks to Heroku's awesome [app.json Schema](https://devcenter.heroku.com/articles/app-json-schema), we've also made it ridiculously easy to get your SMS-enabled chatbot up and running.